 There are a lot of really cool brands that use email really well.
 One brand I like is called Recess.
 They do a really cool job with our emails.

 There’s another brand called Chubbies.
 They're really entertaining and funny with their emails.
-Some of these companies are kind of polarizing in the sense where it's really obvious whether you're in their target demographic or you're not.
+Some of these companies are kind of polarizing in the sense that it's really obvious whether you're in their target demographic or you're not.

 I think that polarization and that affinity towards the brand is what makes these relationships really strong.